mjbagheri2545/manga-store/README.md

 - **Git Hooks via Husky** for pre-commit checks
 - **Lint-Staged** for running checks only on staged files
 - **Madge** for visualizing and enforcing module boundaries
-- **ESLint Plugin Boundary** ensures each feature is isolated and can't import from other features
+- **ESLint Plugin Boundary** ensures each feature is isolated and can't import from other features and ensures all files are known and defined.
 - **ESLint Plugin Sort Imports** enforces consistent import order across the project
 - **ESLint & Prettier** for strict formatting and linting
 - All checks are automatically run in `pre-commit` hooks to prevent bad code from being pushed